-All credit for coursework completed under these provisions is held in escrow until the student provides proof of high school graduation or meets program admission requirements.
+All credit for coursework completed under these provisions is considered as "conditional credit" until the student provides proof of high school graduation or meets program admission requirements.
 Transcripts issued prior to a student’s high school graduation will be labeled “CONDITIONAL CREDIT.”
 Upon proof of high school graduation, this notation will be removed from the transcript.

 Accelerated Credit High School Students may enroll in college classes concurrently with high school classes and receive college credit.
 Bevill State Community College admissions, course placement, and course sequencing are applicable in addition to eligibility requirements listed below.

 - The student has successfully completed the 10th grade or have an exception granted by the participating postsecondary institution upon the recommendation of the student’s principal and superintendent and in accordance with Alabama Administrative Code 290-8-9.17 regarding gifted and talented students;

 - The student provides certification from the local principal and/or designee certifying that the student has a minimum cumulative 3.0 GPA average and recommending the student be admitted under this policy;

 - The student may enroll only in postsecondary courses for which high school prerequisites have been completed (e.g., a student may not take English Composition until all required high school English courses have been completed).

 Dual Credit High School Students may enroll in college classes concurrently with high school classes, either on the College campus or at the high school and receive both high school and college credit.
 There must be on file at Bevill State Community College a formal written agreement between the student’s local school board and Bevill State Community College before approval for Dual Credit/Dual Enrollment admission is granted.
 To be eligible the student must meet the following requirements: